BARRY LYNDON ANALYSIS - PART ONE

 This great difficulty being settled, my Lord Bagwig lent my father his own yacht, then lying at the Pigeon House, and the handsome Bell Brady was induced to run away with him to England, although her parents were against the match, and her lovers (as I have heard her tell many thousands of times) were among the most numerous and the most wealthy in all the kingdom of Ireland.
 They were married at the Savoy, and my grandfather dying very soon, Harry Barry, Esquire, took possession of his paternal property and supported our illustrious name with credit in London.
 He pinked the famous Count Tiercelin behind Montague House, he was a member of 'White's,' and a frequenter of all the chocolate-houses; and my mother, likewise, made no small figure.
 At length, after his great day of triumph before His Sacred Majesty at Newmarket, Harry's fortune was just on the point of being made, for the gracious monarch promised to provide for him.
 But alas! he was taken in charge by another monarch, whose will have no delay or denial,—by Death, namely, who seized upon my father at Chester races, leaving me a helpless orphan.
 Peace be to his ashes!
 He was not faultless, and dissipated all our princely family property; but he was as brave a fellow as ever tossed a bumper or called a main, and he drove his coach-and-six like a man of fashion.

 In Thackery's book, which was retained in Kubrick's early screenplay, we had the unreliable narrator telling his story directly, as had with Humbert in Lolita.
 Imagine Ryan O'Neal narrating for us--intolerable.
-With Barry no longer relating his history, portions retain their irony and sardonic humor, but one is removed from the super-personal to a more distant relationship.
+With Barry no longer relating his history, portions retain their irony and sardonic humor, while one is removed from the super-personal to a more distant relationship.

 That distant relationship between the viewer and the story is found also in Kubrick's gorgeous photography which famously reminds viewers of paintings.
-Kubrick did the same with the ape man section of 2001, prehistory represented as if viewed in Smithsonian displays, which actually aided in heightening the realism of the opening, as do Kubrick's painterly shots also heighten the realism of Barry's story by periodically distancing, which works by making the painting, which we expect to be static, come alive.
+Kubrick did the same with the ape man section of 2001, prehistory represented as if viewed in Smithsonian natural history displays, which actually aided in heightening the realism of the opening, as do Kubrick's painterly shots also heighten the realism of Barry's story by periodically distancing, which works by making the painting, which we expect to be static, come alive.
 It's not too different in effect from once novel gifs that surprised with static computer images becoming active, and all that was needed was a brief second or two of movement for the viewer to have a sensation of augmented reality.
 Which is something else that happens with these painterly shots coming to life, we have that same sensation of an augmented and ultra-focused reality which is not had in the more personal, ordinary shots.

-Another cycle, unseen in the movie, is that in Thackery's book the Lyndon estate had once been in Barry's family.
+Another cycle, unvoiced in the movie, is that in Thackery's book the Lyndon estate had once been in Barry's family.
 But then the prominent cycles of the duels in the movie do not occur the same way in the book.
 There is no crisis duel with Lord Bullingdon in the book: that circular story is Kubrick's own.

 The undulating wave of the mountain is echoed in the waveform of the wall which transitions from stone to wooden fence.
 This is not only a beautiful shot, it expresses also a visual theme in Kubrick's films, that of the wave.
 Though we may have versions of it as early as The Killing, where it really begins to stand out is in Barry Lyndon, and is a strong element both in The Shining and Eyes Wide Shut.